Employment Law Services for Business

 We will take the time to get to know your business and you’ll have direct access to our individual employment solicitors at all times – solicitors with in-depth specialist knowledge of employment law.
 When issues arise, you can be confident that we know and understand your business and can provide you with the best legal advice, at short notice and when it matters.

-Whether you are facing an Employment Tribunal claim, you need to manage the process of an employee’s departure or you need to know how to organise a redundancy procedure, we will provide practical advice to achieve the best solution.
+Whether you are facing an Employment Tribunal claim, whether you need to manage the process of an employee’s departure or you need to know how to organise a redundancy procedure, we will provide practical advice to achieve the best solution.

 We draft up-to-date contracts of employment and staff handbooks to ensure that your business is legally compliant in this respect.
 We also help you navigate and stay on top of the latest employment law developments which may affect you.